-This month I have been preparing a Moses / God’s Top 10 posting for my Compassion sponsored children and I thought it would be fun to do up a Moses board game to go with it and this is how I did it…
+This month I have been preparing a Moses / God’s Top 10 posting for my sponsored children and I thought it would be fun to make a Moses board game to go with it and this is how I did it…

 FREE PRINTABLE GAME BOARD FOR KIDS – FIRST, THINK ABOUT YOUR LAYOUT